• About Us

 2011

-PET of Somatostatin Receptor-Positive Tumors Using 64Cu- and 68Ga-Somatostatin Antagonoists: The Chellate Makes the Difference.
+PET of Somatostatin Receptor-Positive Tumors Using 64Cu- and 68Ga-Somatostatin Antagonists: The Chellate Makes the Difference.

 Fani M et al.